Number of ICE detainees in solitary rises during Trump administration

 The POGO report says that figures for the first third of 2018 indicate the number of solitary placements was continuing to increase.

-ICE tracks solitary confinements only when detainees have a "special vulnerability," such as physical disabilities and mentally illness, or were put in solitary for more than 14 days.
+ICE tracks solitary confinements only when detainees have a "special vulnerability," such as physical disabilities or mental illness, or were put in solitary for more than 14 days.

 The POGO report says that the number of placements that involved a detainee with mental illness was 40 percent in 2016 and 39 percent in 2017, and was on track for a similar percentage in 2018.

-The POGO report comes several months after an NBC News investigation in partnership with the International Consortium of Investigative Journalists and the Intercept, documenting thousands of instances when ICE detainees were put in solitary confinement.
+The POGO report comes several months after an NBC News investigation in partnership with the International Consortium of Investigative Journalists and the Intercept documented thousands of instances in which ICE detainees were put in solitary confinement.

 The stories sparked several Democratic and Republican senators to press ICE for answers about how the agency uses solitary confinement.